Social and Behavioral Sciences

 This course provides a comprehensive introduction to health care policy and the organization of the American health care system.
 Critical issues confronting the consumption, delivery, and financing of health care will be considered.
 Health care systems in other countries and around the United States will be examined.
 Cr 3.

-This course will focus on concepts of ethnicity, immigration, and identity through an investigation of the immigration history of the city of Lewiston, Maine.
-We will explore how ethnic identity is defined and why people emigrate.
-Through historical and contemporary readings and films, oral histories and personal interviews, the course examines the challenges immigrants face as they attempt to assimilate within the U.S. while trying to maintain their native languages, traditions, cultures and communities.
+This course will investigate race and ethnicity and how people acquire and retain their identity.
+Why do people leave their homes to start new lives in new places?
+Why do they want to face new or grave challenges?
+Pilgrims, Jews, Huguenots, and Irish in the past, and Somali and Syrians, today, are but a few peoples who have done so.
+Through historical and contemporary readings and films, oral histories and personal interviews, the course examines the challenges immigrants face, as they attempt to assimilate within the U.S. while trying to maintain their native languages, traditions, cultures and communities.
 Cr 3.

 This course provides students with opportunities to apply knowledge of fundamental principles and means of investigation used in the study and explanation of language acquisition and literacy development.
 It plays a foundational role in fostering students' understanding of literacy, which is key to their development as professionals charged with enhancing children's literacy development.
 Cr 3.